Ne-Se-Chete/AppolicaIntern2024/README.md

 ### Project Description

 This repository is for a project aimed at enhancing the management and tracking of BBQ proccess.
-The application will feature comprehensive notifications, historical data tracking, and estimation tools to optimize the brewing and consumption experience.
-It will include integrations with Slack, a webpage for order management, and additional predictive and recommendation features.
-The goal is to provide a ....
+The application will feature comprehensive notifications, historical data tracking, and estimation tools to optimize the cooking and consumption experience.
+It will include integrations with Slack, a webpage and Slack bot for order management, and additional predictive and recommendation features.
+The goal is to provide the user how many kgs are left in the gas tank and when it must be refiled.

-### To-Do List
+### Features of the project

 1. [ ] Measure the weight of the bottle
 2. [ ] Create an estimation of how long the bottle will last based on:
    - [ ] Which ones have been rotated
    - [ ] How many rotations
-3. [ ] Track the history of brews
+3. [ ] Track the history of the cooking
 4. [ ] Set up notifications (when to refill, if you've forgotten)

 ### Bonus Tasks

 - **Slack Bot:**
   - Dependent on:
-    - [ ] Hard-coded brew times
+    - [ ] Hard-coded cooking times
   - Features:
     - [ ] Predict beer consumption
     - [ ] Manage orders